chart21/mkdocs-hpmpc/docs/measurements.md

 The results are stored in the `measurements/logs/` directory with the name of the test and the timestamp.
 Setting the number of iterations per run is useful to later compute means and standard deviations of the results.
 Note that the config file may require a DATTYPE that is not supported by the target hardware.
-In this case, the override option allows to specify a different value than the one in the config file.
+In this case, the override option allows specifying a different value than the one in the config file.
 The following command is an example for running a benchmark in a distributed setting on a specific hardware configuration with one GPU, AVX-2 (`DATTYPE=256`) support, 10 iterations per run, and a different number of processes:

 ```bash
 ./measurements/run_config.py -p <party_id> -a <ip_address_a> -b <ip_address_b> -c <ip_address_c> -d <ip_address_d> -g 1 -i 10 measurements/configs/<config_file>.conf --override DATTYPE=256 PROCESS_NUM=12,24
 ```

 Finally, the results can be parsed using the `parse_logs.py` script.
-The script outputs a csv table with the results of the benchmark and automatically compute useful stats such as the runtime in seconds, the size of messages sent and received in MB, and the throughput in Gbps.
+The script outputs a csv table with the results of the benchmark and automatically computes useful stats such as the runtime in seconds, the size of messages sent and received in MB, and the throughput in Gbps.
 If applicable, the script also computes the number of operations per second, accuracy, and the number of tests that passed.
-To compute the number of operations per seconds, the `.conf` file needs to provide `NUM_INPUTS`, `DATTYPE`, and `BITLENGTH` to compute the formula from above automatically.
+To compute the number of operations per second, the `.conf` file needs to provide `NUM_INPUTS`, `DATTYPE`, and `BITLENGTH` to compute the formula from above automatically.
 The script can either be executed for a single log file or on a directory containing multiple log files.

 ```bash